Proxying in 2026: The Geeky Domain Guide to Playing Smart

 The Ethics: Don't Proxy to Pub-Stomp

 The biggest argument against proxies is that they ruin the balance of the game.
 And honestly?
 The critics aren't entirely wrong.
-When the financial barrier to entry is removed, the temptation to immediately print out a deck entirely composed of $100 mana rocks (Mana Crypt, Mox Diamond, Gaea's Cradle) is incredibly high.
+When the financial barrier to entry is removed, the temptation to immediately print a deck stuffed with format-warping fast mana and Reserved List lands (Mox Diamond, Gaea's Cradle, original dual lands) is incredibly high.

-If you bring a fully proxied, competitive EDH (cEDH) turn-two combo deck to a table where three other people are playing $50 unmodified precons, you are not a "smart investor."
+And if you bring a fully proxied, competitive EDH (cEDH) turn-two combo deck to a table where three other people are playing unmodified precons, you are not a "smart investor."
 You are a pub-stomper, and you won't be invited back.

 The Right Way to Proxy